 Backups – UpCloud lets you take schedule periodic backups by using true snapshots.
 This feature helps in creating backups instantly and restoring it quickly as well.

 N + 1 Redundancy with 100% Uptime SLA

 UpCloud has an N+1 redundancy throughout its infrastructure, ensuring all failure points are phased out.
 This implies when one component fails, the other one instantly takes its place.
 Thus, UpCloud ensures you will not have to lose anything because of your faulty hardware.
-This company will give 100% SLA with 50x payback for downtime of more than 5 minutes.
+This company will give 100% SLA with 50x payback for the downtime of more than 5 minutes.

 UpCloud provides a lot of services like Private Cloud, Networking, Cloud Servers, MaxIOPS Block Storage, etc.

 The Private Cloud service is an excellent cloud that keeps the users on committed hardware in a physically confined environment.
-It can also set up a Hybrid Cloud by combining private cloud with a public cloud.
+It can also set up a Hybrid Cloud by combining a private cloud with a public cloud.